chipsslive/SMBX2-Episode-Updater/README.md

 # SMBX2 Episode Updater

 A user-friendly application for automatically updating SMBX2 (Super Mario Bros.
 X2) episodes.
-Features both a graphical interface and command-line tools for downloading, extracting, and merging episode (or entirely fresh installs!) while preserving save files and user data.
+Features both a graphical interface and command-line tools for downloading, extracting, and merging files to update (or install) episodes while preserving save files and user data.

 ## Quick Start